-One such collaborative project between the School of Information and LSA, focused on the digital explosion and its impact on culture and identity, will be a feature of the living-learning environment of the North Quad Residence Hall, set to open in 2010.
+One such collaborative project between the School of Information and LSA, focused on the digital explosion and its impact on culture and identity, will be a feature of the living-learning environment of North Quad, set to open in 2010.

 Other goals Coleman articulated for the university: